14-year-old held after 5 young people hurt in party shooting

 The shooting happened Saturday night at the clubhouse of the Lawrence Lions Club.

-Police in Lawrence responded following a fight between two people at the party escalated into a fight between two groups where several shots were fired.
-Police arrested a 14-year-old boy and were working to determine whether anyone else fired shots.
+Police in Lawrence responded after a fight between two people at the party escalated into a fight between two groups in which several shots were fired.
+Police arrested a 14-year-old boy and are trying to determine whether anyone else fired shots.

 Police initially reported four young people ages 13 and 14 were hurt, but later determined a fifth was taken to a hospital by family members.
 Police say one is in critical condition after being shot in the head.
 The other four had non-life threatening injuries to the hands, legs or body.